material-motion/material-motion/specifications/duplication.md

 **Separation of concerns**: Replication is a helpful tool for separating concerns in an application.

-**Cost of replication**: Replication may be expensive depending on the platform and the content of the element.
+**Cost of replication**: Depends on the platform and the content of the element.
 Take care to consider this cost.

-**Recycling elements**: A `Duplicator` implementation may choose to recycle elements rather than create a new element with each replication.
+**Recycling elements**: A `ReplicaCreator` implementation may choose to recycle elements rather than create a new element with each replication.

 ---